Investments and assets

 Risk level and maturity

-You can classify each investment by risk level (very low, low, medium, high, very high) and set a maturity date for fixed income instruments.
-The system notifies you when maturity is approaching.
+You can classify each investment by risk level (very low, low, medium, high, very high) and define a maturity date for fixed-income instruments.
+The system alerts you when maturity approaches.

 Investments appear in the net worth summary alongside your accounts, assets, and obligations.
-Your total portfolio value is added to your assets and shown by currency.
+The total portfolio value is added to your assets and shown per currency.

 Assets

-An asset is something that has value but where you don't expect periodic financial returns -- your apartment, your car, work equipment, a web domain.
+An asset is something of value where you don't expect periodic financial return — your apartment, your car, work equipment, a web domain.
 You record it to have a complete picture of your net worth.

 | Type | Examples |